M64GitHub/libtsprites/README.md

 The same concept also can be used to form lines of arbitrary length in virtual pixels: '▐█▌', '██▌'.
 A special type of sprites take leverage from these shapes and is called `LSprite` or `line-sprite`.
- - `characters`:  ASCII/UTF-8 characters.
-Shapes out of UTF-8 characters
-can be built and are called `ascii-sprites` or `ASprite`.
+ - `regular characters`:  ASCII/UTF-8 characters.
+Shapes out of UTF-8 characters can be built and are called `ascii-sprites` or `ASprite`.
- - `strings`: to work with text, another sprite class called `SSprite` (`string sprite`) exists.
+ - `regular strings`: to work with text, another sprite class called `SSprite` (`string sprite`) exists.
 This can be used to place/fade text onto the screen, create spinners (1 chareacter animations), and such.

- - `frames`: each sprite can hold multiple shapes of itself: for creating animations, color-fading, or different rotations of a moving player figure for example.
+ - `frames`: each sprite can hold multiple shapes of itself: for creating animations, slices, specific color-fading, or different rotations of a moving player figure for example.
+ - `layers`
+ - `screen`

 The different types of sprites exist to help in the realisation of ideas.
 Each sprite type has it's own capabilities, pro's and con's.